apache/spark/docs/apache-airflow/modules_management.rst

                                  | my_dag2.py
                                  | base_dag.py

-In the case above, there are the ways you could import the python files:
+In the case above, these are the ways you could import the python files:

 .. code-block:: python